brianl2/Midterm-Project-Lighthouselabs-/README.md

 # Files of note:
 - Final predictions are located in root folder.
 - Models used for final predictions are located in the final_models folder.
+- Presentation Slides for an overview of how we presented the models.

 # Models used:
 - Random Forest regression for predicting the small day to day variances in flight arrivals.